-A makoro a slim craft that is ideal for travelling through the reedy and winding waterways.
-The design of the craft allows it to part the lily pads and reeds as it glides across the water.
-While the passengers slip into a daydream-like state, entranced by the rocking sensation and the magic of the Okavango, the guide stands at the rear of the craft, propelling the mokoro with a long wooden pole through the water.
+At some time Mokoros were the only form of transport in the Delta.
+Used for fishing, reed harvesting, transporting people and goods.
+The slim design of the craft allows it to part the lily pads and reeds as it glides through the crystal clear water, while the passengers slip into a daydream-like state, entranced by the rocking sensation and the magic of the Okavango!
+The guide stands at the rear of the craft, propelling the Mokoro with a long wooden pole through the water.

-You could spot an exotic looking frog clinging to the reeds, Elephant at the water’s edge and Lion on the savannah.
+You could spot an exotic looking frog clinging to the reeds, Elephant at the water’s edge and Lion on the savannah all in one trip.
 You may even get a look at the rarely-sighted Sitatunga, a type of antelope, delicately picking its way across the knee and thigh-deep parts of this magical wetland.